 MST Lawyers’ Role in Your Update

-MST Lawyers can assist you in the annual update of your Disclosure Document.
+MST Lawyers can assist in the annual update of your Disclosure Document.

-We will conduct trademark searches and company searches of the franchisor and its related entities to ensure all trademark information and information about the associates and officers of the franchisor in the Disclosure Document is correct.
+We will conduct trademark searches and company searches of the franchisor and its related entities to ensure all trademark information and information about the franchisor and its associates and officers in the Disclosure Document is correct.